 |Participation in tutorials is difficult when the conversation moves quickly.|

-Speaking directly with your lecturer or tutor about your study is acceptable behaviour in Australia.
+Speaking directly with your lecturer or tutor about your study is acceptable in Australia.
 Some lecturers and tutors have an ‘open door’ and you may be able to visit their office unannounced.
-Other staff invite you to email any questions to them first, and then book time to meet with you.
+Other staff invite you to email your questions first and then book a time to meet with you.

-If you feel particularly uncomfortable speaking with them directly, then write an email in the first instance.
-Academic staff are generally pleased to know you are engaging with your study, and will reply.
+If you feel uncomfortable speaking with them directly, then write an email first.
+Academic staff are generally pleased to know you are engaging with your study and will reply.

 Lecturers prefer direct communication.
 Alert them to difficulties you may be having in completing an assessment task by the due date.
 Doing this is considered respectful.
 However, asking the lecturer for an extension the day before the due date does not give you the best chance of receiving one.